 Council grades roads in accordance with the road network strategic plan based on their classification in the road hierarchy.

 A complete list of road graded between 2011 and 2021 is available in the following grading works document(XLSX, 573KB).

 Note: Roads will be brought up to standard and may not receive a full rip and reshape grade across their entire length.

 Roads are prioritised based on many factors including safety concerns, loose material, corrugations, density of potholes, roughness and the timing of future programmed works.

-You need to put your request in writing, addressed to the General Manager, Mid-Western Regional Council.
+A request must be put in writing to the General Manager, Mid-Western Regional Council.
 However, roads will only be added to the maintained list after consideration by Council and taking into account the cost to bring the road up to a minimum standard and the impact on the total roads program.

-Roads, or sections thereof that service less than 5 residences will not be considered for addition to the maintained road list, noting that historically, there are roads within the shire that do not meet this requirement.
+Roads, or sections thereof that service less than five residences will not be considered for addition to the maintained road list, noting that historically, there are roads within the region that do not meet this requirement.

 More information is available on Council's Unmaintained and Unformed Roads Policy.